-With almost $50 billion currently owed on credit cards – and almost $35 billion of that accruing interest – Aussies have a love affair with the ‘plastic fantastic’.
-It’s an expensive passion though, with CANSTAR calculating that Australians have collectively paid more than $24 billion in credit card interest over the past four years – an amount that, if it were redirected to the Federal Government, would negate the short-term need for a Medicare co-payment, deficit tax, a freeze in foreign aid funding and freeze of Family Tax Benefits.
+With almost $50 billion currently owed on credit cards – and almost $35 billion of that accruing interest – the Australian passion for using a card is an expensive one.
+CANSTAR calculates that Australians collectively paid more than $24 billion in credit card interest in the past four years.
+That’s a staggering amount that, if it were redirected to the Federal Government, would negate the short-term need for a Medicare co-payment, deficit tax, the freeze in foreign aid funding, and the freeze of Family Tax Benefits.

 Notwithstanding the low interest rate environment and our improved personal saving profile, our analysis of official statistics reveal that Australians have paid between $14 billion at a minimum and $32 billion as a maximum in credit card interest charges over the past four years.
 Based on the average credit card interest rate each month across all providers, the average amount of credit card interest paid over the past five years is approximately $24.2 billion.
 That currently equates to $500 million per month.
 Ouch!